AlphaKelpie/Little_Programs/README.md

 It stores all the packages installed with pip and check to upgrade each of them that are not in ```not_upgrade_pip.txt```.

 It print in orange the package.
-I red if it will not be upgraded.
+In red if it will not be upgraded.
 In cyan if it is already updated.
 In green if it has been upgraded.

 At the end clean the cache and upgrades ```not_upgrade_pip.txt``` file.